 Why your company needs a design system

-A design system is often overlooked as something only the 'big companies' need, but that's no longer the case.
-Let's discuss what a design system is and, most importantly, how it can benefit your company.
+A design system is often overlooked as something only a 'large organisation' needs, but that's no longer the case.
+Let's discuss what a design system is and, most importantly, how it can benefit you.

 What is a design system?